-This course is not suitable for AS level students studying Chemistry AS OCR/B/Salters (H033).
+It is not suitable for AS level students studying Chemistry AS OCR/B/Salters (H033).

-- Elements of life - atomic structure, atomic spectra and electron configurations; fusion reactions; mass spectrometry and isotopes; the periodic table and Group 2 chemistry; bonding and the shapes of molecules; chemical equations and amount of substance (moles); ions: formulae, charge density, tests; titrations and titration calculations.
+- Elements of life: atomic structure, atomic spectra and electron configurations; fusion reactions; mass spectrometry and isotopes; the periodic table and Group 2 chemistry; bonding and the shapes of molecules; chemical equations and amount of substance (moles); ions: formulae, charge density, tests; titrations and titration calculations.

-- Developing fuels - the chemical ideas in this module are: thermochemistry; organic chemistry: names and combustion of alkanes, alkenes, alcohols; heterogeneous catalysis; reactions of alkenes; addition polymers; electrophilic addition; gas volume calculations; shapes of organic molecules, σ- and π-bonds; structural and E/Z isomers; dealing with polluting gases.
+- Developing fuels: the chemical ideas in this module are: thermochemistry; organic chemistry: names and combustion of alkanes, alkenes, alcohols; heterogeneous catalysis; reactions of alkenes; addition polymers; electrophilic addition; gas volume calculations; shapes of organic molecules, σ- and π-bonds; structural and E/Z isomers; dealing with polluting gases.

-- The ozone story - composition by volume of gases; the electromagnetic spectrum and the interaction of radiation with matter; rates of reaction; radical reactions; intermolecular bonding; haloalkanes; nucleophilic substitution reactions; the sustainability of the ozone layer.
+- The ozone story: composition by volume of gases; the electromagnetic spectrum and the interaction of radiation with matter; rates of reaction; radical reactions; intermolecular bonding; haloalkanes; nucleophilic substitution reactions; the sustainability of the ozone layer.

-- What’s in a medicine? - the chemistry of the –OH group, phenols and alcohols; carboxylic acids and esters; mass spectrometry and IR spectroscopy; organic synthesis, preparative techniques and thin layer chromatography; green chemistry.
+- What’s in a medicine?: the chemistry of the –OH group, phenols and alcohols; carboxylic acids and esters; mass spectrometry and IR spectroscopy; organic synthesis, preparative techniques and thin layer chromatography; green chemistry.

-- Polymers and life – amino acid chemistry, structure of proteins, the structure and function of DNA and RNA; Kinetics – enzyme chemistry; chemistry of carboxylic acids; homologous series and amides; hydrolysis of esters, amides; condensation polymerisation; isomerism; mass spectra, proton and carbon-13 spectra and combined techniques.
+- Polymers and life: amino acid chemistry, structure of proteins, the structure and function of DNA and RNA; Kinetics – enzyme chemistry; chemistry of carboxylic acids; homologous series and amides; hydrolysis of esters, amides; condensation polymerisation; isomerism; mass spectra, proton and carbon-13 spectra and combined techniques.

-- Oceans – enthalpy calculations of lattice enthalpy, hydration energy and solution, entropy calculations; acids and bases including calculations of pH and buffers; ‘greenhouse effect’.
+- Oceans: enthalpy calculations of lattice enthalpy, hydration energy and solution, entropy calculations; acids and bases including calculations of pH and buffers; ‘greenhouse effect’

-- Developing metals – redox titrations; cells and electrode potentials; d-block chemistry; colorimetry
+- Developing metals: redox titrations; cells and electrode potentials; d-block chemistry; colorimetry

-- Colour by design – some chemistry of dyes; fats and oils, aromatic compounds; reactions of aromatic and carbonyl compounds; nucleophilic addition; the chemical origins of colour in organic compounds; gas–liquid chromatography.
+- Colour by design: some chemistry of dyes; fats and oils, aromatic compounds; reactions of aromatic and carbonyl compounds; nucleophilic addition; the chemical origins of colour in organic compounds; gas–liquid chromatography